West Somerset Railway Locomotive Rosters

 Please note that the locomotive rosters are correct at the time of print but are subject to change for operational, mechanical or any other reason.
-If you are visiting the railway to see a specific locomotive it is adviseable to call us on 01643 704996 to confirm the locomotives availablility.
+If you are visiting the railway to see a specific locomotive it is advisable to call us on 01643 704996 to confirm the locomotives availability.

 Steam Locomotives of the West Somerset Railway

 STEAM LOCOMOTIVES OF THE WEST SOMERSET RAILWAY.